zaoyang/30-days-of-vue/day-28/day-28.cq.md

 To render our component, we can use the `shallowMount()` method and store the result in a variable.
 Then, we'll query the rendered component for different HTML elements that are rendered inside its virtual DOM.

-Our first test will be comprised of three lines:
+Our first test will be comprised of only a few lines:

 ```javascript
 import App from '@/App';